Aligorith/emulsion/README.md

  * Hotkeys to rotate the image in 90-degree steps

  * Ability to rate (or "favourite") the images

+ * Indicator of the number of images in the current folder, and/or what that folder is

  * Ability to crop + straighten the image, and/or save the resulting image to disk (with/without overwriting the original)

  * Respect ICC profiles in the image EXIF data

  * Ability to check pixel values (RGBA value) while hovering over them (or clicking on them)
+   * Optionally, the ability to view what each channel looks like (R/G/B/A), for debugging graphics buffers

  * Ability to measure distances on the images (either as pixels or in physical units, given a mapping factor or a reference scale) -- This requires the ability to render text

- * Panel displaying metadata (e.g. image dimensions, file size, EXIF data) -- This probably requires reimplementing with a more advanced toolkit (e.g. `egui` or `iced`), as the current approach doesn't really allow rendering arbitrary text.
+ * Panel displaying metadata (e.g. image dimensions, file size, EXIF data, PNG chunk data) -- This probably requires reimplementing with a more advanced toolkit (e.g. `egui` or `iced`), as the current approach doesn't really allow rendering arbitrary text.

 -- Aligorith (20211229)